DN-debug/peux-os-sitebuild/src/pages/contributers.md

 *   dangeruss26 -- An active Twister OS tester.
 Willingly participated in testing the Peux OS to make it much better.
 He tested it on different machines, which helped in identifying hardware issues.
 He'll be participating in a lot more upcoming tests.
 *   Anthony -- Still a school-kid and probably the youngest among us but the desire to contribute to FOSS is overwhelming.
 You'll most likely see the wallpapers contributed by him in the next release.

 This list will grow eventually as the number of contributors would rise.
-Even though there would be times when few may like Peux OS and few may not, but what's important is to keep it going.
-Remember it started as a hobby, and you guys just made it a partial-hobby of mine ( giving some credits to myself by being generous :P ).
+My teacher used to tell me that " not everybody would like your work, but cherish those who will and never let it go ".
+I'd give myself some credit as well for changing it from a hobby project to partial-hobby project ( I'm nothing but generous :D )

 Thank you!